 Here are a few examples:

-Several times per year, you'll join members of the Sugar Bowl Academy community in the Village Hall Great Room for formal dinners.
+Three times per year, you'll join members of the Sugar Bowl Academy community in the Village Hall for formal dinners.
 On these nights, the Great Room is transformed into a fine dining establishment.
 Student-athletes and staff dress in formal attire, and the occasion allows members of the SBA community to interact in a non-traditional setting.
 Dinner is typically accompanied by a presentation either led by student-athletes or staff.